viamrobotics/docs/docs/tutorials/foam-dart-launcher.md

 #### Camera Setup

-This is as easy as plugging the camera into a USB slot.
+This is as easy as plugging the camera into a USB slot on you Pi.
 We’ll configure the camera in the Viam App in later steps.

 #### Relay/Solenoid Setup